Your personal chauffeur

 Missoula also has efficient public transportation.
 The Missoula Mountain Line bus system provides transportation from downtown Missoula throughout the city at regular intervals seven days a week.

 For those traveling to and from Missoula by air, the Missoula International Airport offers non-stop flights from ten major markets and hosts the operations of four airlines: Alaska/Horizon, Allegiant, Delta and United.
+You can also hire the service of an airport transportation company that will pick you up and drive you to your destination for your convenience.

 If you’re visiting Missoula, check out Destination Missoula for more information about transportation.